 Coach Lyons is a long-time rugby enthusiast.
 Tom began playing rugby at the Catholic University of America (Washington DC) after he stopped playing football for CUA.
 He continued his rugby career as a long time player for the Potomac Athletic Club.
 He was a member of the 1995 National Championship team, represented PAC in the USA Rugby Super League and dozens of national playoff games, including multiple appearances in the national championships for both sevens and fifteens.
 Tom also played for various all-star and invitational teams, including captaining the Potomac Rugby Union against the New Zealand Ambassador’s XV in the prestigious Ambassador’s Shield match.

 Over the years Tom has held a number of coaching roles.
-He is currently an assistant coach for the men’s rugby team at the Catholic University of America Mens Rugby.
-He is formerly an assistant coach with the Georgetown Prep Rugby team where he helped build one of the top ranked school teams in the country and was one of the founding coaches of the Gonzaga High School rugby program.
+He is currently the head coach for St. John’s College High School and an assistant coach for the men’s rugby team at the Catholic University of America.
+He was an assistant coach with the Georgetown Prep Rugby team where he helped build one of the top ranked school teams in the country and was one of the founding coaches of the Gonzaga High School rugby program.
 Coach Lyons has engaged in ongoing education and certifications as a coach and in rugby, including: certified Rookie Rugby Instructor (USARugby), Level 200 certified coach (USARugby) and a certified Double-Goal Coach (I & II) thru the Positive Coaching Alliance.
 He has also completed the World Rugby Level 1 Strength and Conditioning Certification.
 In the past, Tom was an assistant coach for Potomac Athletic Club Men’s team and was player/coach for the PAC Men’s sevens program for a number of years, including 1998 when PAC finished 8th in the nation.
 He has also been an assistant coach with the Maryland State High School All Star teams as well as various invitational and select teams.

 Coach Lyons holds the highest referee certification available from World Rugby and is also a certified Coach of Match Officials (Levels 1 & 2).
 An active referee for over 15 years, he is a member of the Potomac Society of Rugby Football Referees and has refereed across the USA and overseas.
 Tom has officiated regional and national playoff events for high school, college and adult men and women.
-From 2007 until 2015 Tom was a member of the USA Rugby National Referee Panel, as such he refereed in USA Rugby National Championship events, the Rugby Super League, Collegiate Sevens Invitational Championship and at international matches and at international events such as the USA Sevens (a World Rugby Sevens Series event), the Churchill Cup and World Cup Qualifying matches.
+From 2007 until 2015 Tom was a member of the USA Rugby National Referee Panel, and refereed in USA Rugby National Championship events, the Rugby Super League, Collegiate Sevens Invitational Championship as well as international matches and at international events such as the USA Sevens (a World Rugby Sevens Series event), the Churchill Cup and World Cup Qualifying matches.
 Coach Lyons is also a certified World Rugby Educator.
-Over the past twenty-five yeas he has been or is involved in the governance and administration of rugby at the local, regional and national level in the USA.

 Tom is currently work as the Director of Information Management for an organization based in Washington DC.
 Tom is married and has three children and lives in Montgomery County, Maryland.